Preritmujoo/UltraEdit-Clone/README.md

 ## Usage
 Feel free to explore the codebase, experiment with the layout, or use it as a reference for your own projects.
-No server-side setup is required; simply open the HTML files in your browser to view the clone or you can simply visit the website through deployed site.
+No server-side setup is required; simply open the HTML files in your browser to view the clone or you can simply visit the website through deployed site [Repository](https://github.com/Preritmujoo/UltraEdit-Clone).